Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Introduction

 \textbf{Action-history-dependent learning algorithm.} We develop a new type of OLP algorithm – Action-history-dependent Learning Algorithm in Section \ref{AHDLA}.
 This new algorithm is a dual-based algorithm (as the algorithms in \citep{devanur2011near, agrawal2014dynamic, gupta2014experts}, etc.) and it utilizes our results on the convergence of the sampled dual optimal solution.
-One common pattern in the designing of most pre-existing OLP algorithms is that the choice of the decision variable at time $t$ depends on only the past input data, i.e., the coefficients in the constraints and the objective function revealed, but not the decisions were already made, until time $t-1$.
-However, our new action-history-dependent algorithm considers both the past input data and the past choice of decision variables.
-This new algorithm is more conscious of the constraints/resources consumed by the past actions, and thus the decisions can be made in a more dynamic, closed-loop, and nonstationary way.
-We demonstrate in both theory and numerical experiments that this actions-history-dependent mechanism significantly improves the online performance.
+One common pattern in the design of most existing OLP algorithms is that the choice of the decision variable at time $t$ only depends on the past input data, i.e., the coefficients in the constraints and the objective function revealed, but not the decisions already made (until time $t-1$).
+Our new action-history-dependent algorithm considers both the past input data and the past choice of decision variables.
+Similar idea was considered in a few specific problems such as network revenue management and online auction.
+Compared to the existing OLP algorithms, our new algorithm is more conscious of the constraints/resources consumed by the past decisions, and thus the decisions can be made in a more dynamic, closed-loop, and non-stationary way.
+We demonstrate in both theory and numerical experiments that this actions-history-dependent mechanism significantly improves the online performance than existing OLP algorithms without this mechanism.